Jawaharlal Nehru University: 2010 Operation Green Hunt controversy

+On 9 October, clashes erupted in JNU over the Mahishasura Martyrdom Day.
+The spark was the distribution of the October issue of Forward Press, a Christian evangelical Magazine, which depicted Goddess Durga in a derogatory manner.
+JNU administration gave notice to All India Backward Students' Forum (AIBSF) for defaming Hindu Gods and Goddesses.
+The Then-HRD Minister Smriti Irani in the light of sedition controversy read out the pamphlet in the parliament in 2016 which was denied by the student organiser.

 2015 opposition to saffronisation

 In 2015, the JNU Students' Union and the All India Students Association objected to efforts to create instruction on Indian culture.
 Opposition to such courses was on the basis that such instruction was an attempt to saffronise education.
 Saffronisation refers to right-wing efforts to glorify ancient Hindu culture.
 The proposed courses were successfully opposed and were, thus, "rolled back."
 A former student of JNU and a former student union member, Albeena Shakil, claimed that BJP officials in government were responsible for proposing the controversial courses.

 2015 Rainbow Walk

 On 28 December 2014, the symbolic "Rainbow Tree" which stood for LGBTQ pride was vandalised.
 To counter the "growing homophobia" on the campus, JNU Students' Union along with other queer groups like Anjuman and Dhanak, led a march on 9 January, called Rainbow Walk.
 The march started from JNU's Ganga Dhaba and ended at the Rainbow Tree spot.
 The protestors criticised the 2013 verdict of the Supreme Court nullifying the Delhi High Court order reading down Section 377 of the IPC.
 The campaign aimed at celebrating individual right to sexual freedom and identity.
 The march was filled with songs and slogans; the students also painted a zebra crossing in rainbow colours and wrapped trees with rainbow coloured threads.